arslanbilal/git-cheat-sheet/Git Cheat Sheet-Eng.md

 $ git log
 ```

-Show all the commits (it'll show just the commit hash and the commit message)
+Show all the commits(it'll show just the commit hash and the commit message):
 ```
 $ git log --oneline
 ```

-Show all commits of a specific user
+Show all commits of a specific user:
 ```
 $ git log --author="username"
 ```